CS61D/website/docs/Assignments/database.md

 ### Defining Tables

 With the specific requirements for each table below, let's first define the schema for our database in the `schemas/schema.ts` file.
 You might find the Drizzle documentation on **[data types](https://orm.drizzle.team/docs/column-types/sqlite)** and **[constraints](https://orm.drizzle.team/docs/indexes-constraints)** in SQLite helpful for your reference.
-Make sure to look at the documentation for SQLite, not MySQL or PostgreSQl!
+Make sure to look at the documentation for SQLite, not MySQL or PostgreSQL!

 #### Customers `customerSchema`